auphonic/auphonic-mobile/README.md

 * Use the Xcode project in `iOS/` to run the App on the iPhone
 * Use Google Chrome and open `App/` on a local server.
  * Be sure to enable touch events in Web Inspector (see: Web Inspector Settings)
- * *Note:* When developing locally in a browser the relative path of the project in `App/index.html` needs to be adjusted and the local server needs to be added to Cordova.plist in XCode.
+ * *Note:* When developing locally in a browser the relative path of the project in `App/index.html` needs to be adjusted and the local server needs to be added to `iOS/Auphonic/config.xml` and `Android/res/xml/config.xml`.
 * Android
  * Ensure that the `Android/` folder links to the correct version of Cordova Android
  * Copy all files from `App/` except `cordova.js` to `Android/assets/App`